dku-boanlab/sfc/README.md

 $ vi ovs-setup.sh  (update the interface names for inbound/outbound traffic)
 $ ./ovs-setup.sh
 $ ./ovs-into-kvm.sh
+$ ./download-ubuntu.sh
 $ sudo reboot

 3. Configure the interfaces for inbound/outbound traffic
 $ vi config/global.conf

 4. Create seven VMs
 $ virt-manager
 - VNFs: firewall, netsniff-ng, snort-ids, suricata-ids, suricata-ips, tcpdump, NAT
-- Make sure that the name of new VMs are the same with the above ones (case-sensitive)
+- Make sure that the NAMEs of new VMs are the same with the above ones (case-sensitive)
-- Use Ubuntu 16.04
+- Use Ubuntu 16.04 (image/ubuntu-16.04.2-server-amd64.iso)
+- Select 'NAT' network for the default interface
-- Add two interfaces (attached to ovsbr0)
+- Check 'customize configuration before ' and add two interfaces (Network source: ovsbr0)
-- Statically set the IP address of the first interface (ens3)
+- During installation, statically set the IP address of the first interface (ens3) (DO NOT USE DHCP)
 - (firewall: 192.168.254.11, netsniff-ng: 192.168.254.12, snort-ids: 192.168.254.13)
 - (suricata-ids: 192.168.254.14, suricata-ips: 192.168.254.15, tcpdump: 192.168.254.16, NAT: 192.168.254.17)
+- ID of default VMs should be 'ubuntu'
+- Check 'OpenSSH server' when selecting software to install

+- YOU CAN SIMPLY CREATE AND CONFIGURE ONE GENERAL VM
+- THEN, YOU CAN JUST CLONE AND RECONFIGURE IT FOR VNFS
+- (e.g., change the IP address and hostname of the cloned VM)

 5. Install VNF applications (run the following commands in VMs)
 $ git clone https://github.com/sdx4u/sfc